by Nikolay Gradinarov

 The unfortunate reality is that when organizations budget for purchasing and implementing an analytics solution, the maintenance part is often conveniently forgotten.
 Maintenance includes all sorts of activities, from ongoing tag monitoring, to regression testing for compliance with privacy regulations, report re-configuration, documentation, education, etc. If these activities are left unspoken, this opens the door to a set of much more unpredictable cost factors:

-1. What the cost of losing trust in the data?
+1. What's the cost of losing trust in the data?

 2. What's the cost of bad decisions based on inaccurate data?